Behavioral Health Prior Authorization Requirements

 We will deny claims submitted for behavioral health services without the required prior authorization and the contracting provider will be financially liable.
 Please ensure the Blue Cross of Idaho BHM department reviews and approves all services requiring prior authorization before providing the service.
 Denied claims due to non-compliance with the prior authorization requirement will not be eligible for post service medical necessity review even upon provider appeal.

-Blue Cross of Idaho offers providers' two levels of reconsideration review of a denied prior authorization request prior to services rendered.
+Blue Cross of Idaho offers provider's two levels of reconsideration review of a denied prior authorization request prior to services rendered.
+Blue Cross of Idaho may offer external review on a prospective review basis.
 Blue Cross of Idaho may offer external review on a prospective review basis.
 Blue Cross of Idaho does not offer reconsiderations and external review for conditions, services or procedures excluded under the member contract.

 Providers must initiate reconsideration requests within 60 days of the original authorization denial letter.

-If a provider is dissatisfied with an authorization determination, he or she can request reconsideration by submitting a written or faxed request with additional supportive documentation to Blue Cross of Idaho's Medical Review Department.
-Blue Cross of Idaho will issue a reconsideration determination within 10 business days of receiving the reconsideration request.
+If a provider is dissatisfied with an authorization determination, he or she can request reconsideration determination within 10 business days of receiving the reconsideration request.

 If a provider is not satisfied with the initial reconsideration determination, the provider may submit a second written or faxed reconsideration request with additional supportive documentation to Blue Cross of Idaho's Medical Review Department.
 Blue Cross of Idaho will issue a reconsideration determination within 10 business days of receiving the subsequent reconsideration request.

 Beyond this reconsideration process, members are responsible for appealing the adverse benefit determination.
-A provider cannot exercise appeal rights on behalf of the member without the member's express written authorization.
-Our determination of the provider's request for reconsideration does not affect the member's appeal rights under his or her policy.
+A provider cannot exercise appeal rights under his or her policy.

 Fax or mail prior authorization requests on one of the appropriate prior authorization forms to: